Mikaal Zulfiqar

-He entered the Pakistani television industry with drama series Saiqa (2009).
-The hit series Pani Jaisa Piyar (2011) stabilize his position in television medium, and he went on to appear in a number of big-budget dramas, with most notable of them include Shehr-e-Zaat (2012), Saat Pardon Mein (2012), Mirat-ul-Uroos (2012–2013), Mohabat Subh Ka Sitara Hai (2013–2014), Diyar-e-Dil (2015), Sang-e-Mar Mar (2016–2017) and Alif Allah Aur Insaan (2017–2018).
+He entered the Pakistani television industry with the drama series Saiqa (2009).
+The hit series Pani Jaisa Piyar (2011) stabilized his position in the television medium, and he went on to appear in a number of big-budget dramas, with the most notable being Shehr-e-Zaat (2012), Saat Pardon Mein (2012), Mirat-ul-Uroos (2012–2013), Mohabat Subh Ka Sitara Hai (2013–2014), Diyar-e-Dil (2015), Sang-e-Mar Mar (2016–2017), and Alif Allah Aur Insaan (2017–2018).

 Early life

-Zulfiqar was born on 5 September 1981 in London, United Kingdom and has six siblings.
-After spending his early years in London, he moved to Pakistan and attended the Lahore Lyceum school in Lahore.
-Additionally, he also began his career as a model and started modelling for commercials and videos which were relevant to acting.
+Zulfiqar was born on 5 September 1981 in London, United Kingdom, and has six siblings.
+After spending his early years in London, he moved to Pakistan and attended the Lahore Lyceum School in Lahore.
+Additionally, he also began his career as a model and started modelling for commercials and videos that were relevant to acting.

 Career

-After several advertising campaigns, Zulfiqar appeared in Sanu Tere Naal Pyar Ho Gya, a song from Bay Ja Cycle Tay music album by Abrar-ul-Haq.
+After several advertising campaigns, Zulfiqar appeared in Sanu Tere Naal Pyar Ho Gya, a song from the Bay Ja Cycle Tay music album by Abrar-ul-Haq.

 Zulfiqar is known for his appearance in comedy commercials for Ufone.
-He has also performed in Bollywood films; crime thriller film Godfather in 2007, the drama film Shoot on Sight in 2008, the musical-romantic U R My Jaan in 2011, and the spy thriller Baby in 2015.
+He has also performed in Bollywood films;the crime thriller film Godfather in 2007, the drama film Shoot on Sight in 2008, the musical-romantic U R My Jaan in 2011, and the spy thriller Baby in 2015.
 However, in an interview, he stated that he didn't dream of working in Bollywood further.

 After having a successful career in modelling, Zulfiqar stepped into the television industry.
 Some of his early screenwork includes Saiqa, Kaisay Kahoon, Pani Jaisa Piyar, and Jal Pari, among others.